 3.3.
 Buyer's Purchase Commitment.
-Except as otherwise provided herein, Buyer commits to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas us to the Maximum Daily Quantity; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the Gas confirmed for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
+Except as otherwise provided herein, Buyer commits to purchase and receive at the Delivery Point(s), [or cause to be received for Buyer's account] (per Yates, what does this mean?), Seller's Daily Deliverability of Gas us to the Maximum Daily Quantity; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the MDQ for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
 Any Released Gas shall at Seller's option, be gathered under the Gathering Services Agreement.
 If Buyer fails to take the Released Gas for a period of 120 consecutive Days, Seller shall have the option to be exercised in writing and upon 30 days notice of (i) having the Released Gas permanently released from commitment hereunder and gathered under the Gathering Services Agreement.

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE

 "Delivery Point(s)" shall be as listed on Exhibit "C" as the same may be amended and supplemented from time to time in accordance with the Facilities Development Plan.
 Gas shall be allocated, measured and paid for at the Measurement Point pursuant to the provisions of Appendix "1".
 Buyer shall install and maintain reciprocating compression facilities which have an average design suction pressure of eighty (80) psig.
-Notwithstanding anything to the contrary herein, Buyer and Seller agree that the pressures maintained at the compression facilities and at the wellhead(s) will be adjusted as reasonable and necessary to optimize production with due consideration for the design and operational capabilities and limitations of the compressor units.
 Seller shall be responsible for transportation of Gas to, and duly tendering the Gas at, the Delivery Point(s).
 Buyer shall be responsible for transportation of Gas from the Delivery Point(s) and each Party assumes all liability therefor and shall indemnify, defend and hold harmless the other Party from any Claims, including injury to and death of persons, arising from any act or incident occurring in respect thereof.
 Buyer shall provide Seller notice of Maintenance Operations within a reasonably practicable time prior to the commencement thereof.
 Any reduction of Gas taken pursuant to a notice of Maintenance Operations shall not be considered a default.

 ARTICLE 5.
 FORCE MAJEURE